-Park Gateways and Working Group To develop and implement a coordinated approach to establishing appropriate "gateways" at the main entry points to the CNP Gregor Rimell Bob Wilson David Selfridge Andrew Rafferty National Park Plan Project Group To steer the process agreed at the CNPA meeting on 12 th September, and to report periodically to the board on progress David Green Duncan Bryden Peter Argyle Angus Gordon Sue Walker Local Plan Project Group To steer the process of producing a Local Plan for the CNP, and to report periodically to the Board on progress Bruce Luffman Basil Dunlop Duncan Bryden Douglas Glass Peter Argyle Sue Walker Agriculture Working Group To guide the CNPA's response to and involvement in the consultation on and implementation of CAP reform Stuart Black Alastair MacLennan Lucy Grant Eleanor Mackintosh Bruce Luffman Andrew Rafferty Duncan Bryden Angus Gordon
+Working Group Purpose Membership Access To plan and coordinate delivery of the CNP's duties under the access legislation, including the core path network.
+Willie McKenna Richard Stroud Alastair MacLennan Joyce Simpson Bob Severn Stuart Black Park Gateways To develop and implement a coordinated approach to establishing appropriate "gateways" at the main entry points to the CNP.
+Gregor Rimell Bob Wilson David Selfridge Andrew Rafferty National Park Plan Project To steer the process agreed at the CNPA meeting on 12th September, and to report periodically to the Board on progress.
+David Green Duncan Bryden Peter Argyle Angus Gordon Sue Walker Local Plan Project To steer the process of producing a Local Plan for the CNP, and to report periodically to the Board on progress.
+Bruce Luffman Basil Dunlop Duncan Bryden Douglas Glass Peter Argyle Sue Walker Agriculture To guide the CNPA's response to and involvement in the consultation on and implementation of CAP reform.
+Stuart Black Alastair MacLennan Lucy Grant Eleanor Mackintosh Bruce Luffman Andrew Rafferty Duncan Bryden Angus Gordon

-Convener's Speech at Cairngorms National Park Opening on 1 September 2003
+Annex 8 Convener's Speech at Cairngorms National Park Opening on 1 September 2003